FatemehHABozorgi/file_prom_exporter/README.md

 ```
 # my global config
 global:
   scrape_interval: 15s # Set the scrape interval to every 15 seconds.
-Default is every 1 minute.
+The default is every 1 minute.
   evaluation_interval: 15s # Evaluate rules every 15 seconds.
 The default is every 1 minute.
   # scrape_timeout is set to the global default (10s).